scottolsonjr/SetCollector/README.md

 Set Collector is an add-on for World of Warcraft that allows the player to view various gear/transmogrification sets on their character and track the progress of their appearance collection.

-## Changes for Shadowlands
+## Changes for Dragonflight

 Thank you to everyone who has expressed interest in this project!
-We have updated SetCollector for Shadowlands.
+We have updated SetCollector for Dragonflight.

-Here are some of the changes for the Shadowlands release of Set Collector:

-* Set Collector will now allow sets from an entire expansion to be hidden using the Set Collector Addon settings (Interface > Addons > Set Collector).
-You can also enable/disable expansions through chat command as well.
-E.g., to toggle the Legion sets `/setcollector version 7`
-* Two commonly requested features are now here and may be set in the Interface options:
-  * The Set Collector UI can be undocked and moved.
-  * The setting to show/hide the minimap icon is now global and shared by all characters.
-* The Garrison Collection has been renamed to Expansion and will include sets obtained from expansion-specific features, such as Garrisons, Class Halls, and Warfronts.
-* Character filters (e.g., Show only favorite sets) can now be seen and modified in Interface options.
-* Raid and PvP sets will now display the raids and pvp seasons the sets were obtained from.
+With Dragonflight, sets and their variants are no longer exclusively associated with a single SetCollector Collection type.
+We are exploring options to support filtering sets and variants by these collection types without having to break up the sets.

 ## Localization